manski117/weather-app/README.md

 **Basic Functionality TODO**
-DONE-write function that gets location and return weather data FOR that location
+DONE write function that gets location and return weather data FOR that location

     DONE-write function to process json of data you get back